 - Overcrowding can be a problem, especially during the peak months of December and January.
 These months are great times to go if you’re a social person who’s looking to meet people on the trail and enjoy the warmest weather.
 If you’d rather have more of the park to yourself, it’s best to go in less popular months.

-Torres del Paine National Park is beautiful anytime!
+A Torres del Paine tour is worthwhile anytime!
 Each season presents a different perspective of the park.
 Your preferences will dictate when you decide to visit, but see below for a mini-breakdown of the four seasons.

 - Summer season (December – March) is high season and considered by many to be the best time to visit.
 The weather is at its warmest, the sun is shining, and summer has the lowest chance of rain.
 However, it’s also extremely busy.